-I work in a community that is marginalized!
-Not only is the community marginalized, it’s invisible.
+I work in a community that is underestimated!
+Not only is the community underestimated, it’s invisible.

-If there was ever a place that needed missionaries, marginalized communities do.
+If there was ever a place that needed missionaries, underestimated communities do.

 Unfortunately, when we think about the mission field, it’s somewhere overseas.
 We don’t think about the people who live on the other side of town, or down the street.